onelei/Lemon-BT/README.md

 # lemon-bt
-lemon-bt is a behavior tree for AI.
-Created by C++ for nodejs addon.
+lemon-bt is a nodejs addon, hehavior tree.